elba7r/system-v9/erpnext/docs/user/manual/en/manufacturing/subcontracting.md

 > Note 1: Make sure that the “Rate” of processed Item is the processing rate (excluding the raw material rate).

-> Note 2: ERPNext will automatically add the raw material rate for your valuation purpose when you receive the finished Item in your stock.
+> Note 2: Revalue ERP will automatically add the raw material rate for your valuation purpose when you receive the finished Item in your stock.

 ### Video Help

-<iframe width="660" height="371" src="https://www.youtube.com/embed/ThiMCC2DtKo" frameborder="0" allowfullscreen></iframe>
+<iframe width="660" height="371" src="https://www.youtube.com/embed/_vgONrkLtFY" frameborder="0" allowfullscreen></iframe>

 {next}